waveform-computing/compoundpi/docs/protocol.rst

     <error-description>

-Sequence numbers start at 1 (0 is reserved), and are incremented on each command, except for :samp:`ACK`.
-The sequence number for a response indicates which command the response is associated with and likewise the sequence number for :samp:`ACK` indicates the response that the :samp:`ACK` terminates.
+Sequence numbers start at 1 (0 is reserved), and are incremented on each command, except for :ref:`protocol_ack`.
+The sequence number for a response indicates which command the response is associated with and likewise the sequence number for :ref:`protocol_ack` indicates the response that the :ref:`protocol_ack` terminates.

 As UDP is an unreliable protocol, some mechanism is required to compensate for lost, unordered, or duplicated packets.
 An assumption is made that a Compound